WCramRTC/Prog_2_Classes_Part2/README.md

 ### Constructor
 - Is used when creating a new instance of an object
 - The way to enforce what data is need to create a new object
+- Format : public CLASS NAME (Parameters)
+- Default Constructor Has No Paremeters
+- Creating constructor WITH parameters automaticaly gets rid of default constructor
+- You can also create a default constructor

+### Properties

+### Class Methods

+- Are Built inside of a method to work with encapsulated fields
+- They have access to all private fields, and can work with them, but restrict access to the private information

 ---